 Students are expected to be in every clinical or laboratory.
-Failure to attend clinical (unexcused) will result in lowering of the clinical grade and/or failure of the course.
+Makeup work is required for any missed clinical time.
+Failure to attend clinical (unexcused) will result in lowering of the clinical grade and/or academic withdrawal from the program.

 Students who will miss a clinical experience must: